KOCH-Engineering/PinPoint_WiFi_Provisioning_via_BLE/README.md

 This covers a wireless 13-pin Car Connector Tester using BlueTooth Low Energy Link (BLE)

+<b>In this version the Wi-Fi is provisioned using BLE and a mobile App and a QR code</b>

 You insert a plug in the cars connector and this power a wireless transmitter that you can connect to from you mobile phone The plug powers up the BLE link from the permanent +12V from the plug